folio-labs/folio-order-import-tool/README.md

 3) if the provided config value is not a valid number, the default will apply

 ## What data are populated to FOLIO
-The tool populates FOLIO Orders and Inventory with data from three different sources:
+The tool populates FOLIO Orders and Inventory with data from four different sources:
 1) The incoming MARC records
 2) Static values defined as configuration parameters
-3) Static values hard-coded in the program.
+3) Static values hard-coded in the program
+4) Authentication data via HTTP Request headers

 ### Data from the incoming MARC records
 The tool provides three, slightly different sets of MARC mappings.
 All three share a basic set of mappings but then extend that with some mappings of their own.